 I. General Information

-IV.
-Promising Practices for Permit Applicants Seeking EPA-Issued Permits: Ways To Engage Neighboring Communities (“Promising Practices”)
+III.
+Draft Best Practices for Permit Applicants Seeking EPA-Issued Permits: Ways To Engage Communities at the Fence-Line

 1. Protect health and the environment in overburdened communities;